9 Things To Do in Broadstairs | Guide to the Treasure of Kent

 Best Activities in Broadstairs Kent

-Other bountiful bays to consider in the area if you’re planning to experience the beach scene fully in Broadstairs are Joss and Louisa Bay.
+Other bountiful bays to consider in the area if you’re planning to experience the beach scene fully in Broadstairs are Joss Bay (a great beach for surfers), Louisa Bay, Viking Bay, Botany Bay and Stone Bay.

 North Foreland Lighthouse

-This beach’s location is in the middle of Broadstairs and Margate, which is perfect if you’re interested in walking a small part of the Ramsgate to Margate walk.
+This beach’s location is in the middle of the Broadstairs town trail from Broadstairs and Margate, which is perfect if you’re interested in walking a small part of the Ramsgate to Margate walk.

 With colourful huts and various rock pools to explore, Louisa Bay is a great choice for people looking to have a quiet time in the sun without a swarm of tourists.